-In response to the request accompanying your plan for a hydrogen sulfide (H_2S) classification, the area in which the proposed drilling operations are to be conducted is hereby classified, in accordance with 30 CFR 250.490(c), as " H_2S absent."
+In response to the request accompanying your plan for a hydrogen sulfide (H_2S) classification, the area in which the proposed drilling operations are to be conducted is hereby classified, in accordance with 30 CFR 250.490(c), as " H_2S Unknown."
+Accordingly, comply with the appropriate requirements of 30 CFR 250.490.

-Exercise caution while drilling due to indications of shallow gas, faulting, and possible water flow.
+Exercise caution while drilling due to indications of shallow gas and possible water flow.